CogentRedTester/mpv-file-browser/addons/addons.md

 Therefore, it is more efficient to just immediately jump to the root.
 It is up to the addon author to manually disable this if their use of `defer` conflicts with this assumption.

-`index` is used to declare ownership of a page.
+`id` is used to declare ownership of a page.
 The name of the parser that has ownership is used for custom-keybinds parser filtering.
-When using `defer` index will be the index of whichever parser first returned a list.
+When using `defer` id will be the id of whichever parser first returned a list.
-This is the only situation when a parser may want to set index manually.
+This is the only situation when a parser may want to set id manually.

 ## Priority Suggestions